Joel-Laeubin/ToDo-List/README.md

     - ToDo-items can be filtered based on their due-date - selecting all items due for today or during the current week.
   - **Bar chart**
     - The application shows a bar chart which states how many toDo's that are open, and how many still need to be done.
+  - **Focus Timer**
+    - With a click on the button **Focus Timer**, the application pops up a window with a timer in it.
+Click on play, and enter the zone.
+  - **HowTo Guide**
+    - If you're unsure how to handle the application, have a look at the how-to video guide!
 - **Design**
   - Customized .CSS styling